spider/spider/docs/contributing.md

 Be sure to fetch often so you keep your sources up-to-date!

-## Test Databases
+## Test Databases and Development Environment
 In order to really test Spider, you need to install the test databases for the different drivers.
 At the moment, there are three drivers.

-You have two options in setting up your development environment.
-Instructions are provided for installing each database individually, or a [Vagrant](http://vagrantup.com/) box is provided to use a pre-configured virtual machine.
+You have three options in setting up your development environment.
+Instructions are provided for installing each database individually, you may use the provided `spider-dev` utility (with docker), or a [Vagrant](http://vagrantup.com/) box is provided to use a pre-configured virtual machine.

 ### Spider-Dev command line utility
+NOTE: For the moment, this utility is not totally compatible with Windows or Mac versions of docker that do not run native.
+You may use the second option (vagrant) on these environments, or use the new new native docker apps (http://beta.docker.com)

 It is easy to setup a development environment to test Spider by using the `spider-dev` command line utility that ships with Spider.
+It also includes configured boxes for several versions of all the database systems, and all supported versions of php and hhvm.

 Spider-Dev uses Docker to create and maintain docker containers that are supported by Spider.